 A bulk analysis test method is used when it is not practical or representative to test an individual sample as a whole or component piece - the product sample is tested 'in bulk'.

-Particulate products (e.g. reconstituted meats), or foodstuffs which contain small elements in an individual serving or mouthful (e.g. rice or beans), lend themselves to being analysed by this method.
+Particulate products (e.g. granulated powders), or foodstuffs which contain small elements in an individual serving (e.g. rice or beans), lend themselves to being analysed by this method.